kravnos/smart-battery/README.md

 ## Uninstallation 🗑️

-To remove the script and its tasks:

-1. Open Task Scheduler and delete the `BATTERY` and `BATTERY-SLEEP` tasks.
-2. Remove any registry entries created by the `install.bat` script related to group policies.
+Run the `uninstall.bat` file as an administrator to remove all configurations and tasks.

+This script will:
+  - Delete the scheduled tasks created by the installation.
+  - Remove the script from Group Policy shutdown events.
+  - Clean up any related configuration files.

 ## Troubleshooting 🛠️